 Using A Wi-Fi Network's Name To Broadcast A Political Message

-When they're on signs or buttons or in tweets, political statements are easy to see.
-But then there are those that are hidden from view, until you log into the right place.
+Political statements are easy to see when they're on signs or buttons or in tweets.
+But then there are those that are hidden from view, until you log in to the right place.
 For example, when you look for new Wi-Fi networks to get online.

 President Trump's supporters and opponents have expanded their battlefield even to the choice of their own Wi-Fi names — identifying their networks according to what they think of the president.
 Examples range from the F-word followed by Trump's name to the acronym "MAGA Wi-Fi," which stands for "Make America Great Again Wi-Fi."